greatroar/blobloom/README.md

-When evaluating a hash function, or designing a custom one, be aware that Blobloom uses the [fastrange]( https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/) reduction on the upper 32 bits of the hash to select a block, and [enhanced double hashing](https://www.ccs.neu.edu/home/pete/pub/bloom-filters-verification.pdf) on the upper and lower 32-bit halves, followed by modulo 2<sup>9</sup>, to derive bit indices.
+When evaluating a hash function, or designing a custom one, be aware that Blobloom uses the [fastrange]( https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/) reduction on the lower 32 bits of the hash to select a block, and [enhanced double hashing](https://www.ccs.neu.edu/home/pete/pub/bloom-filters-verification.pdf) on the upper and lower 32-bit halves, followed by modulo 2<sup>9</sup>, to derive bit indices.
-In particular, this means that casting a 32-bit hash to uint64 causes the Bloom filter to only use one block, wasting space and hurting precision.
+In particular, this means that casting a 32-bit hash to uint64 causes the Bloom filter to perform suboptimally.
 (These are details of the current implementation, not API guarantees.)